 When an alarm setting has been violated the buzzer sounds and the speaker icon appears (in red on the color model).
 Press the [CLEAR] key to silence the alarm.
+For color models, press the [ALARM] key, CLEAR ALARM soft key to change the speaker icon from red to black.
 You can see which alarm has been violated on the alarm menu display.
-In the example below the arrival alarm has been violated.
+In the example below the fish alarm has been violated.